oresat/low-gain-radio/Parts_Selection.md

 Part No.: AAT3215
 Manufacturer: SkyWorks
 [Datasheet](http://www.skyworksinc.com/uploads/documents/AAT3215_202408B.pdf)
 Reasons: Low noise rejection.
 Cheap.
 Works for other parts as well.
+**_Alternative_**
-Alternative: TPS789xx
+Part No.: TPS789xx
 Manufacturer: Texas Instruments
 [Datasheet](http://www.mouser.com/ds/2/405/tps789-558350.pdf)
 Reasons: Works, but went with the same LDO as the LNA for simplicity and cost effectiveness.